EbrahimHamama815/Python_Bar-Bakery_Data_Structure_Script/README.md

 <img width="1920" height="707" alt="image" src="https://github.com/user-attachments/assets/d3736372-56f0-4522-aefb-5c4667b13706" />
 <br>

-You can find a detailed step by step explaination in the Scripts Folder.
+You can find a detailed step by step explaination in the Code Folder.